Oat Flour Zucchini Muffins

 - Coconut sugar.
 If you’re new to coconut sugar, it is unrefined and is not as sweet as other sweeteners on the market.
 It may be substituted with the same amount of granulated or brown sugar, but I have not tested this recipe with liquid sweeteners such as honey or maple syrup.

 - Oil.
-Use your favorite brand of oil in this recipe, or you may also use melted butter.
+Use your favorite type of oil in this recipe.

 - Chocolate chips.
 I used mini dairy free dark chocolate chips, but use your favorite!
 They may also be omitted altogether.